-Q - Why does the Healthcare Public Health Service to NHS Commissioners not focus on the duties and obligations of CCGs and local authorities?
+Why does the healthcare public health advice service to NHS commissioners not focus on the duties and obligations of CCGs and local authorities?

-- A The regulations will set out what local authorities will be required to deliver.
-Each CCG will be under a duty to "obtain advice appropriate for enabling it effectively to discharge its functions from persons who (taken together) have a broad range of professional expertise in - (a) the prevention, diagnosis or treatment of illness, and - (b) the protection or improvement of public health. "
+The regulations will set out what local authorities will be required to deliver.
+Each CCG will be under a duty to "obtain advice appropriate for enabling it effectively to discharge its functions from persons who (taken together) have a broad range of professional expertise in -

+- (c) the prevention, diagnosis or treatment of illness, and - (d) the protection or improvement of public health. "